ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

      * `vim /opt/shibboleth-idp/conf/c14n/subject-c14n.xml`
        * Remove the comment to the bean called "**c14n/SAML2Persistent**".

+     * `vim /opt/shibboleth-idp/conf/c14n/simple-subject-c14n-config.xml` (OPTIONAL)
+       * Transform each letter of username, before storing in into the database, to Lowercase or Uppercase by setting the proper constant.

 6. Restart Jetty to apply changes:
    * `systemctl restart jetty.service`